wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 written back system-wide, i.e. no cache in the system may contain a dirty line on the address after the instruction.
 This is almost the worst-case scenario of a cache coherence transaction, since the write back coherence message must propagate to all caches in the system.

+This paper addresses the inefficiency problem in SO from two perspectives.
+First, although it is beneficial to keep the persistence order of memory operations the same as the consistency order, the actual completion of these operations do not need to be kept synchronized with regular execution of the processor.
+By decoupling NVM operation ordering from operation completion, the processor is allowed to overlap its execution with NVM write operations, which keeps the processor busy as much as possible.
+The second perspective is about usability: Programmers no longer need to write explicit sync barriers on certain points to enforce the ordering.
+Instead, hardware can detect and infer the ordering of memory instructions